tparchman/F22_BIOL792_coursepage/week3_unixIII/unixIII_primer.md

 ### Stopping jobs, running jobs in the background

-If you have a job running in the shell that isnt doing what you want, you can easily kill from the terminal with "ctrl c".
-You can also temporarily kill it with "ctrl z", and then restart it in the background with `bg` typed at the prompt with no additional arguments necessary.
+If you have a job running in the shell that is not doing what you want, you can kill from the terminal with "ctrl c".
+You can also temporarily kill with "ctrl z", and then restart it in the background with `bg` typed at the prompt with no additional arguments necessary.
+Try this out, it will be useful in the future.

 If you are calling a command that is going to take some time, and you dont want it to occupy the shell you are working in, you can send it to the background with `&`.
 Once a job is running in the background, the job will continue once you close the terminal session or exit your connection to a remote server